Foster Care Strategic Blueprint FY 2019- FY 2023

 RELEASED DECEMBER 2017: Read the FY 2017 Foster Care Strategic Blueprint Status Report

-- Fewer Children Returning to Foster Care: The rate of children re-entering foster care after reunification or kinship guardianship has declined substantially from 9.1 percent in FY2015 to 7.8 percent in FY2016 to 6.3 percent in FY2017.
+- Fewer children returning to foster care: The proportion of children re-entering foster care following reunification or KinGAP declined from 9.1 percent in FY 2015 to 7.8 percent in FY2016 and 6.3 percent in FY 2017.

-- Evidence-Based Services: ACS is bringing to scale the evidence-based initiatives that were launched in 2015.
-Foster care agencies are using a nationally recognized screening tool to assess trauma, and proven interventions are being delivered to help children, parents, and families cope with trauma.
+- Scaling of Evidence-Based Services: Foster care agencies are using a nationally recognized screening tool to assess trauma, and proven interventions are being delivered to help children, parents, and families cope with trauma.